 Mr. Wolf is forgetful and confused.
 Preston Pig is clumsy.
 Mr. Wolf is

-Book Coverhungry, and Preston is on the menu.
+hungry, and Preston is on the menu.
 Combining elements of the "The Three Little Pigs" and "Little Red Riding Hood," McNaugton has turned these two fairy tales on their heads in a clever story about a pig whose clumsiness saves him from being eaten.
 Mr. Wolf is a great narrator and his plans always go awry.
 Great for K-2nd graders.

 Reserve Oops! today.